 In addition to the systemic factors above, there are also many further obstacles which contribute to making available training materials often inaccessible for polar scientists.
 For instance, relatively simple things, like command line scripting, can be a major barrier for new HPDC users that lack a formal computer science background.
 Similarly, requesting time on HPDC resources often requires users to answer questions that they are ill prepared to answer, such as: ``How many nodes do you need?'', or ``How many compute units are requested?''.

 In other words, whereas HPDC appears at the end of a comprehensive program in a traditional computer science curriculum, domain scientists are looking to use HPDC resources with relatively little programming experience outside of the specific language or program they may be using for their research.
 If learning HPDC takes too long, scientists under tight research deadlines are likely to fall back on highly inefficient local compute solutions (their laptop, for example).
-Therefore, there is a great need for HPDC training materials that are stripped down to only those elements that are ``need to know'' for a first time user of a specific domain.
+Therefore, there is a great need for HPDC training materials that are stripped down to only those elements that are ``need-to-know'' for a first time user of a specific domain.
 These initial elements are focused on the practice of HPDC with a bare minimum of HPDC theory or the specific hardware of the system they are using.

 \item \textit{A lack of knowledge of what resources are available:}